jethomson/SmartHomeControl/README.md

 2) Creates a web interface for controlling a TV with an IR blaster.
 3) Simulates Wemo devices with Fauxmo to allow voice control using an Echo device.
 4) Controls devices based on 433 MHz RF signals received.
-5) Runs an LED ring clock.
+5) Runs an LED ring clock that is updated via NTP and adjusts for Daylight Saving Time.
+6) Does presence detection by pinging my smart phone.
+7) Sends notifications via SMTP to my phone's SMS email address.
+No ports to open, servers to run, apps to install, or notifications to enable.

 Your ESP8266 can be programmed over the air in a couple of ways: